While employers usually enact change to improve the workplace, new research shows it can actually have the opposite effect.

-To help employees deal with stress surrounding change, ComPsych offered several tips:
+To help employees deal with stress surrounding change, ComPsych, a provider of employee assistance programs, offered several tips:

 - Manage it.
 There are things you can't control, but you can control your reaction to them.
 Practice mindfulness and constructive approaches to change at work.
 For example, if you find yourself worrying, channel that energy into problem solving and planning.